Hogs Close with Weakness on Thursday

-Lean hog futures closed the Thursday session slipping back a tick to 25 cents in the front months.
+Lean hog futures settle the Thursday session with marginal losses of a tick to 25 cents in the front months.
 The USDA national average base hog negotiated price was reported at $89.39 on Thursday afternoon, down $1.63 from the day prior.
 The CME Lean Hog Index was up 9 cents from the previous day at $89.41 on March 18.

 Pork export sales were lagging again this week, totaling just 18,069 MT in the week of March 13, a calendar year low.
 Mexico was the buyer of 4,700 MT, with Japan buying 3,500 MT.
 Shipments totaled 32,851 MT, back down from last year.
 Mexico was the destination of 11,000 MT, with 6,200 MT headed to South Korea.